 ArtsPlymouth sponsors 3 labyrinth walks during each program year.
 During September and October of 2016, we have offered an outdoor labyrinth painted on the grass by the Peace Pole.

-On Saturday, January 7, 2017, you may come to our chapel to walk a labyrinth accompanied by Kathleen Calby playing the Singing Bowls, between 10 AM and noon. (free and open to the public)
+On Saturday, January 6, 2018, you may come to our chapel to walk a labyrinth accompanied by Kathleen Calby playing the Singing Bowls, between 10 AM and noon, and also on Sunday, January 7th from Noon – 1 pm.
+(Free and open to the public)

 For further information about labyrinths, online resources include: